grafana/google-sheets-datasource/docs/sources/configure.md

 - [API key](#authenticate-with-an-api-key): offers simpler configuration, but requires spreadsheets to be public.
 - [GCE Default Service Account](#authenticate-with-the-default-gce-service-account): automatically retrieves default credentials.
 Requires Grafana to be running on a Google Compute Engine virtual machine.

 On the configuration page, choose an authentication type.
 You can expand **Configure Google Sheets Authentication** for step-by-step guidance in the UI.
-Depending on your authentication type, you may need to share spreadsheets or set permissions; see [Sharing](#sharing).
+Depending on your authentication type, you may need to share spreadsheets or set permissions; refer to [Sharing](#sharing).

 ### Authenticate with a service account JWT